 □ Open the Switching > QoS/Priority > Queue Management dialog.
 The total assigned bandwidth in the Min. bandwidth [%] column is 100%.

-- □ To activate Weighted Fair Queuing for Traffic class = 0, proceed as follows: - ▶ Unmark the checkbox in the Strict priority column. - In the Min. bandwidth [%] column, specify the value 5. - □ To activate Weighted Fair Queuing for Traffic class = 1, proceed as follows: - Unmark the checkbox in the Strict priority column. - In the Min. bandwidth [%] column, specify the value 20. - □ To activate Weighted Fair Queuing for Traffic class = 2, proceed as follows: - Unmark the checkbox in the Strict priority column. - ▶ In the Min. bandwidth [%] column, specify the value 30. - □ To activate Weighted Fair Queuing for Traffic class = 3, proceed as follows: - Unmark the checkbox in the Strict priority column. - In the Min. bandwidth [%] column, specify the value 20. - □ To activate Weighted Fair Queuing and Queue Shaping for Traffic class = 4, proceed as follows: - Unmark the checkbox in the Strict priority column. - In the Min. bandwidth [%] column, specify the value 10. - ▶ In the Max. bandwidth [%] column, specify the value 10.

-When using a Weighted Fair Queuing and Queue Shaping combination for a specific traffic class, specify a higher value in the Max. bandwidth [%] column than the value specified in the Min. bandwidth [%] column.

-- □ To activate Weighted Fair Queuing for Traffic class = 5, proceed as follows: - ▶ Unmark the checkbox in the Strict priority column. - ▶ In the Min. bandwidth [%] column, specify the value 5.
+To activate Weighted Fair Queuing for Traffic class = 0, proceed as follows: Unmark the checkbox in the Strict priority column.
+In the Min. bandwidth [%] column, specify the value 5.
+To activate Weighted Fair Queuing for Traffic class = 1, proceed as follows: Unmark the checkbox in the Strict priority column.
+In the Min. bandwidth [%] column, specify the value 20.
+To activate Weighted Fair Queuing for Traffic class = 2, proceed as follows: Unmark the checkbox in the Strict priority column.
+In the Min. bandwidth [%] column, specify the value 30.
+To activate Weighted Fair Queuing for Traffic class = 3, proceed as follows: Unmark the checkbox in the Strict priority column.
+In the Min. bandwidth [%] column, specify the value 20.
+To activate Weighted Fair Queuing and Queue Shaping for Traffic class = 4, proceed as follows: Unmark the checkbox in the Strict priority column.
+In the Min. bandwidth [%] column, specify the value 10.
+In the Max. bandwidth [%] column, specify the value 10.
+When using a Weighted Fair Queuing and Queue Shaping combination for a specific traffic class, specify a higher value in the Max. bandwidth [%] column.
+To activate Weighted Fair Queuing for Traffic class = 5, proceed as follows: Unmark the checkbox in the Strict priority column.
+In the Min. bandwidth [%] column, specify the value 5.
+To activate Weighted Fair Queuing for Traffic class = 6, proceed as follows: Unmark the checkbox in the Strict priority column.
+In the Min. bandwidth [%] column, specify the value 10.
+To activate Strict Priority and Queue Shaping for Traffic class = 7, proceed as follows: Mark the checkbox in the Strict priority column.
+In the Max. bandwidth [%] column, specify the value 10. $\Box$ Apply the settings temporarily.
+To do this, click the $\checkmark$ button.

-To activate Weighted Fair Queu ung lor ira $amc\ class = 6, 1$ proceed as follows: -------------------------------- ------------- --------------------- --------------------- enable To change to the Privileged EXEC mode. configure 2 To change to the Configuration mode. cos-queue e weighted 0 To enable Weighted Fair Queuing for traffic class 0. cos-queue e min-bandwidth: 0 5 To assign a weight of 5 % to traffic class 0. cos-queue e weighted 1 To enable Weighted Fair Queuing for traffic class 1. cos-queue e min-bandwidth: 1 20 To assign a weight of 20 % to traffic class 1. cos-queue e weighted 2 To enable Weighted Fair Queuing for traffic class 2. cos-queue e min-bandwidth: 2 30 To assign a weight of 30 % to traffic class 2. cos-queue e weighted 3 To enable Weighted Fair Queuing for traffic class 3. cos-queue e min-bandwidth: 3 20 To assign a weight of 20 % to traffic class 3. show cos- queue Queue Id Min. bandwidth Max. bandwidth Scheduler type 0 5 0 weighted 1 20 0 weighted 2 30 0 weighted 3 20 0 weighted 4 0 0 strict 5 0 0 strict 6 0 0 strict 7 0 0 strict
+'''

+enable

+To change to the Privileged EXEC mode.

+configure

+To change to the Configuration mode.

+To enable Weighted Fair Queuing for traffic

+cos-queue weighted 0

+class ∂.

+cos-queue min-bandwidth: 0 5

+To assign a weight of 5 % to traffic class 0.

+To enable Weighted Fair Queuing for traffic

+cos-queue weighted 1

+class 1.

+cos-queue min-bandwidth: 1 20

+To assign a weight of 20 % to traffic class 1.

+cos-queue weighted 2

+To enable Weighted Fair Queuing for traffic

+class 2.

+cos-queue min-bandwidth: 2 30

+To assign a weight of 30 % to traffic class 2.

+cos-queue weighted 3

+To enable Weighted Fair Queuing for traffic

+class 3.

+cos-queue min-bandwidth: 3 20

+To assign a weight of 20 % to traffic class 3.

+show cos-queue

+Queue Id Min. bandwidth Max. bandwidth Scheduler type

+----- -----

+-----

+0

+0

+weighted

+5

+0

+weighted

+1

+20

+2

+30

+0

+weighted

+3

+20

+0

+weighted

+0

+strict

+4

+0

+5

+0

+0

+strict

+6

+0

+0

+strict

+7

+0

+0

+strict

+'''